wpilibsuite/allwpilib/README-Bazel.md

 ## Prerequisites
 - Install [Bazelisk](https://github.com/bazelbuild/bazelisk/releases) and add it to your path.
 Bazelisk is a wrapper that will download the correct version of bazel specified in the repository.
 Note: You can alias/rename the binary to `bazel` if you want to keep the familiar `bazel build` vs `bazelisk build` syntax.
-- Java8+.
-The build will hermetically use java11, but bazel requires some version of the JRE be installed to run.
-- Python 3

 ## Building
 To build the entire repository, simply run `bazel build //...`.
 To run all of the unit tests, run `bazel test //...`